katzarov/backing-tracks-isomorphic/README.md

 - ts types
 - possibly more in the future

+## schemas/api

+I am trying out an API first approach for this backing-tracks app.
+So these schemas are used to validate the server response and ofc used on the client as well.

 ## Prod

 Code is built and published to npm from my machine :P